 No matter which tour you choose to take, or how far the walk is in the beating sun, it’s worth it because the moment you enter the national park, the vision will leave your jaw dropped.

-The Tulum Ruins – Tulum meaning ‘wall’ – tell the story of the once-thriving Mayan village that existed between the 13th and 15th centuries.
-Protected by 12-15 meter cliffs on the east side, the remainder of the compound is fortified by a rock wall, through which a small and shallow opening allows passage to visitors.
-Pyramid El Castillo (below left) is among the most preserved of the ruins, as is the House of the Ceynote, and Templo Dios del Viento (God of Winds Temple) which guards Tulum’s sea entrance (as shown in the lead photo).
+The Tulum Ruins—Tulum meaning ”wall’—tell the story of the once-thriving Mayan village that existed between the 13th and 15th centuries.
+Protected by 12 to 15-meter cliffs on the east side, the remainder of the compound is fortified by a rock wall, through which a small and shallow opening allows passage to visitors.
+Pyramid El Castillo (below left) is among the most preserved of the ruins, as are the House of the Ceynote, and Templo Dios del Viento (God of Winds Temple), which guards Tulum’s sea entrance (as shown in the lead photo).

 Tourists are unable to access and climb the structures of Tulum; Coba is the only area that, for now, continues to allow physical access.
 However, just being in the presence of such steeped history is enough to thrill visitors, especially if opting for a professionally guided tour that will impart knowledge and information about the site, the structures, and the Mayan way of life.